John Paul Hudson: Writing

 As a journalist, Hudson was a longtime employee of Time Inc. and WarnerMedia.
 Hudson also freelanced, contributing to The Advocate, Gay, Gay News, Gaysweek, David, NewsWest, Flash, and Vector.

 For his early literary works, he wrote under the pseudonym John Francis Hunter.
 Those early works were self-published and chronicled a largely promiscuous gay lifestyle of the early 1970s, providing travel guides to the New York and American gay scene.
 In spite of this apparent celebration of promiscuity, John Paul advocated total celibacy as being the responsible behavior required by the times during the AIDS crisis of the following decade.
 These books are credited as being among the first gay travel guides in the United States.

 He co-wrote the novel SUPERSTAR MURDER: A Prose Flick. with Warren Wexler in 1976.
 This novel/screenplay was a murder-mystery romp based on the premise of a Bette Midler-styled drag queen being murdered at a bathhouse modeled after the Continental Baths in New York.
 The role of protagonist "Guido" was purportedly written to be played by David Cassidy.

 Hudson was also a lyricist.
 He wrote "Love Is", based on the 13th chapter of St. Paul's "First Letter to the Corinthians".

 Acting

 As an actor, producer, and director, he was a member of the Screen Actors Guild, and was active in off-Broadway theater, television and film.
 In 1972, Hudson played “Smiley” in Robert Downey, Sr.'s comedy-western movie Greaser's Palace.
-Hudson appeared on New York's Emerald City gay television talk show on July 1, 1978, along with Grace Jones.
+Hudson appeared on New York's The Emerald City gay television talk show on July 1, 1978, along with Grace Jones.